jsolis/lookback2013/README.md

 **hotel prototype**

- - Some would say p2 was a failure, but a lot of great learning came out it that is being put to good use both on hotel p1 and the new stack.
+ - Some would say p2 was a failure, but as long as you learn from your failures, they are not really failures.
+The lessons learned from this project have paid off in both the p1 and new stack projects.
  - "It's fine to celebrate success but it is more important to heed the lessons of failure"

 **new stack**